nknorg/nkn/README.md

 NKNRQxosmUixL8bvLAS5G79m1XNx3YqPsFPW   35db285ea2f91499164cd3e19203ab5e525df6216d1eba3ac6bcef00503407ce
 ```

-If you are using Docker, it should be `docker run -it -v $PWD:/nkn nkn nknc
+If you are using Docker, it should be `docker run -it -v $PWD:/nkn/data
-wallet -c` instead.

-The last line of the output is the public key of this wallet, and the second
-last line is the wallet address.
-A wallet address always starts with `N`.

-Wallet information will be saved at `wallet.json` and it's encrypted with the
-password you provided when creating the wallet.
-So please make sure you pick a
-strong password and remember it!
+nknorg/nkn nknc wallet -c` instead, assuming you want to store the `wallet.json`
+in your current working directory.
+If you want it to be saved to another
+directory, you need to change `$PWD` to that directory.

+**[IMPORTANT] Each node needs to use a unique wallet.
+If you use share wallet
+among multiple nodes, only one of them will be able to join the network!**

+After `nknd` starts, it will creates two directories: `ChainDB` to store
+blockchain data, and `Log` to store logs.
+By default `nknd` will creates these
+directories in the current working directory, but it can be changed by passing
+`--chaindb` and `--log` arguments to `nknd`.

-Now you can [join the testnet](#join-the-testnet) or [create a private
+Now you can [join the mainnet](#join-the-mainnet), [join the
+testnet](#join-the-testnet) or [create a private
 chain](https://github.com/nknorg/nkn/wiki/Create-a-Private-Chain).

-### Join the TestNet
+### Join the MainNet

-**[IMPORTANT] At the current stage, in order to join the Testnet, you need to
+**[IMPORTANT] Currently, in order to join the MainNet, you need to have a public
-have a public IP address, or set up [port forwarding](#port-forwarding) on your
+*IP address, or set up [port forwarding](#port-forwarding) on your router
-router properly so that other people can establish connection to you.**
+*properly so that other people can establish connection to you.**

 If you have done the previous steps correctly (`config.json`, create wallet,
-public IP or port forwarding), joining the testnet is as simple as running:
+public IP or port forwarding), joining the MainNet is as simple as running:

 ```shell
 $ ./nknd